Dominican War of Independence: 1849: Third campaign

-On March 9, 1849, President Faustin Soulouque of Haiti led 18,000 troops in an invasion of the Dominican Republic.
-Dominican General (and presidential contender) Santana raised 400 soldiers and, with the help of several gunboats, routed the Haitian invaders at the Battle of Las Carreras on April 21–22.
+On March 9, 1849, Haiti's President Faustin Soulouque of Haiti led 10,000 troops in an invasion of the Dominican Republic.
+The Haitians attacked the Dominican garrison at Las Matas.
+According to historian Robert L. Scheina, "The demoralized defenders offered almost no resistance and abandoned their weapons."
+The Haitian army continued their campaign against the Dominicans, capturing and burning the town of Azua.
+Dominican General (and presidential contender) Santana raised 800 soldiers and, with the help of several gunboats, routed the Haitian invaders at the Battle of Las Carreras on April 21–22.
 The battle opened with a cannon barrage and devolved into hand-to-hand combat.
-Three Haitian generals were killed.
-As the remnants of the Haitian army retreated along the southern coastal road, they were under fire from a small Dominican squadron.
-Haitian strategy was ridiculed by the American press: